It's 6.46 a.m. on November 24th, 2013, here in the Pacific Northwest of North America.

 What do I need money for?

-Uh it money doesn't mean the same thing to me that it does to a lot of people in different parts of their life.
+Money doesn't mean the same thing to me that it does to a lot of people in different parts of their life.

-Uh to me it's a tool to invest in other humans and get people excited and shift things around, and so that's what I've been doing with my Bitcoin.
+To me, it's a tool to invest in other humans and get people excited and shift things around.

-Um it's cool, I like Bitcoin.
+I like Bitcoin.

-Um, I want to get some more.
+I want to get some more.

-Uh but uh my point in it is that uh, you know, you can't go out and buy tons of the buggers, and it's been really frustrating, and you're starting to see it.
+But my point in it is that, you know, you can't go out and buy tons of the buggers.

-So, you know, it's like all you regular humans out there, you know, uh I'm talking to guys in Finland, Poland, Germany, um India, Singapore, Shanghai, Australia, Chile, um islands off Africa, a bunch of places in Africa, a bunch of places in India, uh Turkey, uh, Italy, guys all over.
+You know, I'm talking to guys in Finland, Poland, Germany, India, Singapore, Shanghai, Australia, Chile, a bunch of islands off Africa, a bunch of places in Africa, a bunch of places in India, Turkey, Italy, guys all over.

-I mean, there's been a few females, but they're mainly males, because uh, you know, it's technocratic, it's to came from the algorithmic nature of um computers that usually is a male mind kind of thing.
+It came from the algorithmic nature of computers that usually is a male mind kind of thing.

 But anyway, I'm talking to a lot of these guys.

-Uh talk to all kinds of guys that and they understand why we want to be in Bitcoin, especially and actually I found this to be true.
+Talk to all kinds of guys and they understand why we want to be in Bitcoin, especially.

-And you know, gold is good.
+And, you know, gold is good.

-I'm not saying dump your gold, I'm saying if you got it, hang on to it, but also grab a bitcoin, it won't hurt.
+I'm saying if you've got it, hang on to it, but also grab a Bitcoin.

-Uh and besides, okay, maybe it'll hurt.
+And besides, okay, maybe it'll hurt me.

-Uh, but hey, nothing in in life is easy.
+But hey, nothing in life is easy.

 Everything is difficult in the beginning.

-Other humans have done it, it's not that Complex.
+Other humans have done it.

 You don't have to be a miner.